ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 Decentralization should be persued holistically in all areas, both in deisigning the protocol itself and in the social layer, where possible.
 The goal is to make not just the protocol itself secure from take-over, but also the social layer be secure from [meatspace capture](/#meatspace-capture).
 Satoshi being anonymous and going silent is the classic example of this philosophy being applied to the Bitcoin project.

-Where it makes sense, by definition this appraoch demands _no compromise_; even the smallest of sacrifices, infractions or exceptions should be, unless completely unavoidable with some overall worthwhile trade-off, intolorable ; TODO limiting function?.
+Where it makes sense, by definition this appraoch demands _no compromise_; even the smallest of sacrifices, infractions or exceptions should be, unless completely unavoidable with some overall worthwhile trade-off, intolorable ; TODO limiting principle, stopping criteria?.
 As centralization is difficult to get rid of if a system depends on it, it typically accumulates over time, and will pile up until the system is captured in one way or another.

 Whatever the crossroad, _Decentralization Maximalism_ requires eternal vigilance and the knowledge that systems naturally tend towards centralization, so every decision that is made must take into account of the cost paid in centralization debt, with the goal of keeping the system debt-free long term.